OpenDiS/OpenDiS/doc/installation/compilation/compilation_overview.md

 ## Build options

-Besides the standard `CMAKE` options and the `SYS` option, most OpenDiS build options are related to the ExaDiS core library.
+Besides the standard `CMAKE` options and the `SYS` option, most OpenDiS build options are related to the ExaDiS/Kokkos core library.
 See the list of [ExaDiS build options](../../core_libraries/exadis_documentation/user_guide/obtaining.md#detailed-build-instructions).